Loudon County Schools will graduate college and career ready students through rigorous and relevant learning opportunities.

 or click here cornerstone-farragut.org

 To vivit and learn more click here kidcentraltn.com

 4380 Harrison Road, Lenoir City

 Parent participation is essential in the development and ongoing support of our Family Resource Center (FRC).
-Therefore, the FRC continues to seek parents and guardians of students to volunteer for the FRC Advisory Council.
+Therefore, the FRC continues to seek parents, grandparents or caregivers of students to volunteer for the FRC Advisory Council.

 The Advisory Council meets on a by-monthly basis to discuss resources, activities and services needed for planning, implementing and the monitoring of the FRCís goals and objectives.

-Parents or grandparents interested in being involved please call
+Parents, grandparents or caregivers interested in being involved please call

 Community Partners & Networking